ShenyangJiang0505/ShenyangJiang/index.md

 I can use the [editor on GitHub](https://github.com/ShenyangJiang0505/ShenyangJiang0505.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

+Assistant Professor of Operations Management, New York University Shanghai

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### About Me
+I am an Assistant Professor of Operations Management at New York University Shanghai.

+My primary research interests lie in the field of marketplace analytics.
+In my recent work, I analyze the operations and economics of various digital platforms using both data analytic and mathematical modeling tools.
+I am also interested in developing data-driven methods for analysis of online markets.
+My research has appeared in leading academic journals, and has been recognized with multiple awards.

+I obtained my Ph.D. degree from the Operations, Information and Decisions Department of The Wharton School, under supervision of Professors Senthil Veeraraghavan, Ken Moon and Sergei Savin.

+[Work with me!]
+I am actively looking for Research Assistants and prospective student coauthors (on-campus or remote).
+Students with a strong quantitative background and/or considering applying to business Ph.D. programs are particularly welcome.
+You will get: (1) solid research training, (2) opportunities to work and build connections with experts in the field.

 ### Markdown